Want to know how to cut your grocery bill in half? Keep more cash in your wallet with these easy money saving tricks!

 Amy writes: “Packets of mixes are convenient, but they’re so easy to make yourself.
 We also dry our own herbs, parsley, dill, mint, basil, chives, buy when it’s on sale (or use your own potted basil), clean and dry.
 It takes a bit of work but it’s so much cheaper than buying containers of dried herbs.”

-20 DIY Seasoning Recipes You Can Make At Home! {+ How to Dry Herbs}
+20 DIY Seasoning Recipes You Can Make At Home! (+ How to Dry Herbs)

 #28: Make Your Own Baby Food!

-If you’ve got a baby at home, you probably already know… those little jars of baby food can just crush the grocery budget.
 I don’t know why they’re so expensive, because guess what… you can actually make your own baby food for pennies.
 And it’s so EASY!!
-Check this out…

 Homemade Baby Food Recipes to Stock Your Freezer